Thematic Course II: Rural Landscape – Management and Planning

 Spatial planning and the design and implementation of spatial plans in relation to conflict management and place-making.

-The projekt part of the course is the biggest part of the course.
+The project part of the course is the main part of the course.
 The project work starts with a three-day visit to a Danish municipality.
-The visit has the purpose of showing practical landscape management and planning tasks and challenges that is found in the municipality.
+The visit has the purpose of showing practical landscape management and planning tasks and challenges that are found in the municipality.

 MSc Programme in Landscape Architecture

 The overall aim is to gain hands-on experience with problem-based analysis, management and planning of rural landscapes.
 During the course students will be trained in problem-based landscape analysis, policy analysis, and implementation of rural policies plans, and projects.

 After completing this course the student will be able to: